 Harsh Fact #1: Focus on what you know

 If you are really good at something, focus on it.
-Don’t stray away from it, but instead just do that and become the leader in your space.
+Don’t stray away from it.
+Instead, continue perfecting your craft and become the leader in your space.
 If you don’t think you can make enough money focusing on what you are good at, then figure out what related businesses you can get into.

 For example, a buddy of mine, Michael Dorausch, is a chiropractor in Los Angles.
 Although he does very well, he wasn’t satisfied with the income he was making as a chiropractor.
 But instead of jumping into a whole new field, he decided to help other chiropractors get more customers from the web for a monthly fee.